Bigrob7605/nanoplastics-investigation/socialmediapost.md

 ## 5. INDUSTRY DOCUMENTATION
 **Industry documents reveal limitations of recycling as a solution:**

-- **"Large-scale recycling is not technically or economically viable"** - SPI internal memo, 1973
+- **"Large-scale recycling is not technically or economically viable"** - SPI internal memo, 1973 (verification pending)
-- **"Use recycling to avoid regulation"** - American Chemistry Council, 2016
+- **"Use recycling to avoid regulation"** - American Chemistry Council, 2016 (verification pending)
 - **Pending litigation:** 12 states suing plastic manufacturers for health costs

 **⚠️ Document Verification:** Industry memo quotes require verification through court filings or public records.
 Direct links to original documents would strengthen these claims.
+These quotes are cited in secondary sources but need primary document verification.

 ---